 What is a Yangire?

-Yangire.
-For fans of anime, that's really all you need to know to understand what kind of character you're dealing with.
+Yangire is a type of character that suddenly turns to violence, often for little to no reason.
 You may think yandere are scary for going off the rails in the name of the one they love, but yangire don't care about any of that.
 They like to inflict harm.
 They're not afraid to inflict harm.
 They may be smiling at you one moment and then whipping out their axe or sledgehammer the next.
 The only difference between the yandere and the yangire is their reason for turning into psychotic murderers.

 It's not uncommon to get the two types mixed up.
 Yandere and yangire do act in similar ways after all.
 Both of them wear a friendly facade and both have a hidden switch that sets them off.
 The main difference is that ones insanity stems from a twisted love and/or affection, whilst literally anything (and sometimes nothing at all) will set the other one off .
 If it's the former, you have yourself a yandere.
 If it's the latter, you have a yangire.